Wyatt-Cox-student/SDEV265-Project/README.md

 Teresa's Public API Key: 7a5185043b9c80de440a54ba097dd8a107de762bdd7d7977990b1be306a3e830

 ## to do
+switch filter and filter label to customTkinter

 relocate the back button to the left side of the search entry field (done)

-work on getting images pulled from thegamesdb.net
+work on getting images pulled from thegamesdb.net(done)

 connect to thegamesdb.net (done)

-data that we need to pull from thegamesdb.net
+data that we need to pull from thegamesdb.net(done)

-    images, game name, game ID, Genre, platform, release date, players, and overview/description
+    images, game name, game ID, Genre, platform, release date, players, and overview/description(done)

 display thegamesdb.net info in data section (done)